BAFOKENG RASIMONE PLATINUM MINE (BRPM)

 In 2002, Royal Bafokeng Holdings (RBH) and Amplats established a 50:50 joint venture and in January 2010 RBH acquired a 67% interest in the JV and took over operational control through RBPlat.

 In November 1997 construction at BRPM began under the management of Anglo American Platinum.
 The capital cost was R1.4 billion.
 The first opencast blast took place in January 1998, with underground mining starting in December 1998 and the concentrator plant was commissioned in 1999.
 The mine was scheduled to reach full production in January 2002, after a 15-month build-up period.
 This date was brought forward by the exploitation of some 2.2 million tonnes of surface material from the Merensky and UG2 opencast mines.
 The Merensky opencast mine was operational from December 1998 to October 2002, and the UG2 opencast mine was operational from January 2000 to April 2004.
 The first concentrate was produced in December 1999.

 BRPM has twin decline shaft complexes − the North and South shafts (as well as a smaller, now defunct South-D shaft, in the south of the property).
 Historically, the operation has focused exclusively on the mining of the Merensky Reef, but now also mines its UG2 reserves.

 Phase III North shaft replacement project

-The project remains below budget, with expenditure for 2015 amounting to R203 million and R992 million for the project in total as at the end of December 2015.
+The project remains below budget, with expenditure for 2016 amounting to R44 million and R1 036 million for the project to date.